1800 861 272

 Talk to your support coordinator or LAC about exploring your home and living options

 If you want to explore home and living options, the NDIA will start by getting some information from you.
-You might be asked to complete the ‘Supporting evidence form – home and living’, or to request a change to your plan.
+You might be asked to complete the ‘Supporting evidence form – home and living’, or advised to request a change to your plan.
 You can find out more about that on the home and living supporting evidence form page.

 Based on the information you provide, the NDIA will consider your request and, if it meets the NDIS funding criteria, the Agency will determine how much support you need to explore and design your home and living support package.
 The NDIA will communicate with you through the plan reassessment process before it’s approved and added to your plan.